akeneo/pim-helpcenter/content/md/assets/assets-transformation.md

     - `width`: maximum width in pixels
     - `height`: maximum height in pixels

-You can combine transformations, for instance, you can have a `scale` transformation and a `colorspace` transformation at the same time:
+You can combine transformations, for instance, you can have a `scale` transformation and a `colorspace` transformation at the same time.
+The YML file to upload will look like the following one:

 ```yml
 asset_channel_configurations: